davidkimai/The-Birth-of-Failure-as-Signal/README.md

 # The Birth of Failure as Signal
-## Transparent and public narrative origin for the *`ontology`* that failure itself is valuable insight for growth.
+## Transparent, public, hash-based narrative origin for the *`ontology`* that failure itself is valuable insight for growth.
 We *`always`* welcome continued silence and failure as signal.

 > ### This ontology, building on the works of historical innovators like Thomas Edison, is just beginning.